BryanWilhite/Blog/presentation/entry/2016/2016-11-21-installed-choco-exe-on-the-azure-vm.md

  You may need to finish removing 'C:\Chocolatey' manually.
 Attempting to remove 'C:\Chocolatey'.
 This may fail if something in the folder is being used or locked.
 Ensuring chocolatey commands are on the path
-Ensuring chocolatey.nupkg is in the lib folder

-Here is the punch line: I never had a `C:\Chocolately` folder!
+Ensuring chocolatey.nupkg is in the lib folderHere is the punch line: I never had a `C:\Chocolately` folder!
 My machine has a OneGet `C:\Packages `folder.
 However, the `choco.exe` installation appears to have successfully moved all Chocolatey packages from the folder to `C:\ProgramData\chocolatey`.

-I find this command super-useful:

-choco upgrade all -y --whatif

-This what-if mode report gives me option to upgrade everything or be a bit extra-careful and upgrade packages one by one.
-Today, I am seeing this:

-Chocolatey can upgrade 10/18 packages.
+I find this command super-useful:choco upgrade all -y --whatifThis what-if mode report gives me option to upgrade everything or be a bit extra-careful and upgrade packages one by one.
+Today, I am seeing this:Chocolatey can upgrade 10/18 packages.
 0 packages failed.
 See the log for details (C:\ProgramData\chocolatey\logs\chocolatey.log).
 Can upgrade:
  - git v2.10.2